Chris-Johnston/Chris-Johnston.github.io/_posts/2021-07-01-hacking-flo.md

 ---
 layout: post
-title: Hacking the Moen Flo IoT leak sensors
+title: Investigating Moen Flo UART
 description: I bought some IoT leak sensors and dumped the firmware.
 date: 2021-07-01
 ---

-# Hacking Moen Flo leak sensors
+# Investigating Moen Flo UART

 I bought some Moen Flo sensors and threw them around, since I have a sink which used to leak.
 These are wifi-connected IOT sensors which beep and send a notification